dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Black screen after picker
 * Stuck on `OC: OcAppleGenericInput... - Success`
 * Stuck on `OCB: OcScanForBootEntries failure - Not Found`
+* Stuck on `OCB: failed to match a default boot option`
 * Stuck on `OCABC: Memory pool allocation failure - Not Found`
 * Stuck on `OCS: No schema for DSDT, KernelAndKextPatch, RtVariable, SMBIOS, SystemParameters...`
 * Stuck on `OC: Driver XXX.efi at 0 cannot be found`